 George Westinghouse invented the first automatic air brake in 1872, the automatic air brake would be a standard on all future trains.
 By the end of the 19th century and the beginning of the 20th century trains were shifting over to electrical and diesel engines.
 Since the 1960s trains have been gaining speed with the introduction of high-speed bullet trains.
 The fastest train in the world is China’s Maglev prototype which can reach speeds of 385 mph, a far cry from George Stephenson’s impressive 15 mph train.

 Since the early days of mankind, flight has always been a dream.
 Wilbur Wright and his brother Orville Wright addressed a group of engineers in 1901 to talk about the three main issues that they needed to resolve in order to fly.
 Those issues being the construction of the wings, the power to propel a plane into the air, and the balance and steering once in flight.
-It took the Wright brothers another two years to get their place off the ground and carry on a substantial flight steered by a pilot.
+It took the Wright brothers another two years to get their plane off the ground and carry on a substantial flight steered by a pilot.
 In a short period of time, planes were able to achieve journeys that most had only dreamed of a decade earlier.

 In 1919, former British Royal Air Force pilots John Alcock and Arthur Brown made a 6 hours 28 minutes flight from Newfoundland to Ireland, earning their place in history as the first nonstop flight to cross the Atlantic Ocean.
 It took another 30 years for commercial flight to become a reality.
 In 1949 British aviation manufacturer, de Havilland Aircraft Company Limited, produced the first commercial jet airliner prototype, de Havilland DH.106 Comet.
-The design included turbojet engines and a pressurized cabin, which are a standard for planes today.
+The design included turbojet engines and a pressurised cabin, which are a standard for planes today.
 In this modern age, there are over 45,000 flights daily around the world with over 2,900,000 passengers flying in and out of United States airports every day.

-Cars are an integral form of transportation all across the world with a history that dates back over 150 years and has revolutionized the way people live and work.
+Cars are an integral form of transportation all across the world with a history that dates back over 150 years and has revolutionised the way people live and work.
 Gottlieb Daimler, Nikolaus Otto, and Wilhelm Maybach, three German engineers, invented the four-stroke internal-combustion engine in the late 1800s.